xieyichun50/Myriapod-genomes/README.md

 Supplementary materials of So, Nong, and Xie et al. (2022).

 ## Data
-Genome - Genome assembly and annotation of nine myriapods
+- `Genome/` - Genome assembly and annotation of nine myriapods
+- `Analysis/` - Filtered and formatted genome data input for evolutionary analyses, can be regenerated from `Genome/` and `script/1ortholog_prep/`.
+- `Result/` - Main results to regenerate summary tables and figures with `script/`.

 ## Scripts
+- `1ortholog_prep/` - Data formatting scripts
+- `2synteny_plot/` - Macro-synteny and oxford plots
-- Gene family evolution
+- `3gene_family_summary/` - Gene family evolution summary
-- Macro-synteny and oxford plots
+- `4function_anno2tree/` - Functional annotation and enrichment analysis
-- Horizontal gene transfer analysis and visualisation
+- `HGT` - Horizontal gene transfer analysis and visualisation